Georg Friedrich Puchta

-Georg Friedrich Puchta (31 August 1798 – 8 January 1846) was an important German Legal scholar.
+Georg Friedrich Puchta (31 August 1798 – 8 January 1846) was a German Legal scholar.

 Biography

 Born on 31 August 1798 at Kadolzburg in Bavaria, Puchta came of an old Bohemian Protestant family which had immigrated into Germany to avoid religious persecution.
 His father, Wolfgang Heinrich Puchta (1769–1845), a legal writer and district judge, imbued his son with legal conceptions and principles.
 From 1811 to 1816 Puchta attended the Egidiengymnasium at Nuremberg, during the headmastership of Georg Wilhelm Friedrich Hegel, an eminent German philosopher.